dotsenkodanylo/image-padder/README.md

 # Image Padder v1.0.0
-'Image Padder' is a basic, lightweight Node-based image modifying script that allows for a streamlining of custom image modifications, currently based on the basic terminal/shell CLI.
+'Image Padder' is a basic, lightweight Node-based image modifying script that allows for streamlining of custom image modifications, currently based in the basic terminal/shell CLI.

 ---